Public Policy List

-The Policy Development Process is an essential part of the services provided by the Regional Internet Registry.
-It is through this process that the creation and modification of the policies that the RIR will apply within its region are validated.
+The Policy Development Process (PDP) is an essential part of the services provided by the Regional Internet Registry (RIR).
+It is through this process that the creation and modification of the policies that the RIR will implement within its region are validated.

-In general, this might coincide with a majority of members of the community in favor of the proposal, and with those who are against the proposal basing their objections on technical reasons as opposed to ‘subjective’ reasons.
-In other words, low participation or participants who disagree for reasons that are not openly explained should not be considered a lack of consensus.
+In general, the achievement of consensus tends to coincide with a majority of community members expressing support for the proposal; those who are against the proposal are expected to base their objections on technical reasons as opposed to subjective concerns.
+Minimal participation in a related discussion or participants who disagree for reasons that are not adequately explained should not be considered a lack of consensus.

-As an ‘abridged’ definition for the remainder of the document, a proposal is considered to have reached consensus when it is supported by meaningful opinions, after broad discussion, and when there are no irrefutable technical objections.
+A LACNIC policy proposal is considered to have reached consensus after broad discussion in which it is supported by meaningful opinions and there are no irrefutable technical objections.

 3. LACNIC's Policy Development Process

-The Policy Development Process may involve the following instances:
+The Policy Development Process may involve the following:

 - Public Policy List